 Tax saving investments reduce your taxable income

 Tax saving investments help if you have large taxable income.
-Usually, this starts to matter when your CTC is Rs 4 lakhs or more per year.
+Usually, this starts to matter when your CTC is more than Rs 5 lakhs per year.

 Not all of your salary is taxable